osmosis-labs/osmosis/tests/localosmosis/README.md

 There are two ways to do this:

-1. Change the image in the `docker-compose.yml` file to use the new version, and then restart LocalOsmosis using `make localnet-start`.
+1. Change the image in the `docker-compose.yml` file to use the new version, and then restart LocalOsmosis using `make localosmosis-start`.
 For example:

 ```yaml
 services: